-3.5 PHASE 1 CONCEPTUAL LANDSCAPE MASTER PLAN
+3.5 PHASE 1 CONCEPTUAL LANDSCAPE MASTER PLAN MASTER PLAN

-The Phase 1 Conceptual Landscape Master Plan will implement the master landscape improvements within the Uptown Newport PC, including: Jamboree median and parkway landscaping; entry landscaping and monumentation; landscaping along Phase 1 project streets to the back of sidewalk; electric substation landscape screening; Phase 1 park landscaping and improvements; paseo improvements within Phase 1;

-perimeter walls and fences within Phase 1, and; interim landscaping and walls/fences associated with interim slopes and edge conditions.
+The Phase 1 Conceptual Landscape Master Plan will implement the master landscape improvements within the-up-town-newport\PC, including: Jamboree median and parkway landscaping; entry landscaping and monumentation; landscaping along Phase 1 project streets to the back of sidewalk; electric substation landscape screening; Phase 1 park landscaping and improvements; paseo improvements within Phase 1; perimeter walls and fences within Phase 1, and; interim landscaping and walls/fences associated with interim slopes and edge conditions.
 Refer to Figure 3-6 for the Phase 1 Conceptual Landscape Master Plan.

-Construction phasing from Phase 1 to Phase 2 will include interim edge conditions such as interim slopes, interim landscaping, and interim walls and fences.
+Construction phasing from the first phasePhase 1 to the second phasePhase 2 will include interim edge conditions such as interim slopes, interim landscaping, and interim walls and fences.
 These interim improvements have been designed to integrate and be consistent with the design of the overall Master Site Development Plan for the Uptown Newport PC, and will be designed to reflect the quality and character that is reflective of permanent improvements.
 Careful attention to these conditions during the design stage of the Uptown Newport project will insure a successfully phased community.
-Proper studies of temporary walls and fencing, landscape hedge treatments, walks and lighting with a vision for the ultimate finished condition at build out, and minimizing hardscape demolition of Phase 1 improvements will be implemented during the design phase.
+Proper studies of temporary walls and fencing, landscape hedge treatments, walks and lighting with a vision for the ultimate finished condition at build out, and minimizing hardscape demolition of phase onePhase 1 improvements will be implemented during the design phase.